 Childhood Ependymoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

 Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+Treatment to lower the risk that the cancer will come back after surgery is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
-The way the radiation therapy is given depends on the type and stage of the cancer being treated.
-Childhood ependymoma may be treated with fractionated radiation therapy, which divides the total dose of radiation into several smaller, equal doses delivered over a period of days.
+The way the radiation therapy is given depends on the type of cancer being treated.
+Childhood ependymoma may be treated with fractionated radiation therapy, which divides the total dose of radiation into several smaller, equal doses delivered over a number of days.

 - Proton-beam therapy is a type of high-energy, external radiation therapy that uses streams of protons (small, positively-charged particles of matter) to kill tumor cells.

 - Stereotactic radiosurgery is a type of radiation therapy that uses a head frame attached to the skull to keep the head still.
 A single large dose of radiation is aimed directly at the brain tumor.
 This causes less damage to nearby healthy tissue.
 Stereotactic radiosurgery is also called stereotaxic radiosurgery, radiosurgery, and radiation surgery.
 This procedure does not involve surgery.